Rousimar Palhares: Middleweight

 Palhares was expected to face Alexandre Ferreira on March 3, 2011, at UFC Live: Sanchez vs. Kampmann.
 However, on January 18, Ferreira was dismissed from Chute Boxe Academy, his home training camp, for a "lack of commitment."
 Less than an hour later, it was reported that the fight had been cancelled due to Ferreira losing family and friends in the Brazilian floods, resulting in him being in "no condition to train or fight."
 David Branch replaced Ferriera.
 Palhares defeated Branch via second round submission (kneebar).

 Palhares/Ferreira was expected to take place on August 27, 2011, at UFC 134.
 However, Ferreira was forced out of the bout with an injury and replaced by Dan Miller.
 Palhares would defeat Miller by unanimous decision, although there was some controversy when Palhares dropped Miller in the first round and after a few follow up punches, incorrectly thought the fight was over.

-Palhares next faced Mike Massenzio on January 14, 2012, at UFC 142 He defeated Massenzio by heel hook in the first round, earning him his second Submission of the Night bonus.
+Palhares next faced Mike Massenzio on January 14, 2012, at UFC 142.
+He defeated Massenzio by heel hook in the first round, earning him his a $65,000 Submission of the Night bonus.

 Palhares then faced Alan Belcher on May 5, 2012, at UFC on Fox 3.
 After getting the fight to the ground, Palhares was almost caught on a twister attempt by Belcher.
 Palhares was able to escape and proceeded to attempt various types of leglocks, which were all defended by Belcher.
 After some action, Palhares ended on his back, eventually succumbing to Belcher's ground and pound at 4:18 of the first round.

 Palhares was expected to replace an injured Luiz Cane against Yushin Okami on August 11, 2012, at UFC 150.
 However Palhares himself was injured and forced out of the bout.

 Palhares faced Héctor Lombard on December 15, 2012, at UFC on FX 6 where he lost via KO at 3:38 of Round 1.
 Following his loss to Lombard, the UFC announced that Palhares tested positive for elevated testosterone levels in his post-fight drug test and, subsequently, has been suspended for nine-months retroactive to December 14.